shazz/coral-dev-opencl/README.md

 pip3 install pyopencl
 ````

 ### OpenCL performance

-Reminder, the openCL Coral implementatinon is for the Vivante GC7000Lite GPU, **NOT FOR THE TPU**.
+Reminder, the openCL Coral implementation is for the Vivante GC7000Lite GPU, **NOT FOR THE TPU**.

 clpeak:
 ````